What to Do With The V5C Logbook When Scrapping a Car?

 What is the V5 document?

-The V5C is an official document that’s issued by the Driver and Vehicle Licencing Agency (DVLA) – and it’s the vehicle’s registered keeper’s responsibility to return appropriate sections of the V5C to the DVLA to keep them updated with changes to the vehicle or its ownership.
+The V5C is an official document that’s issued by the Driver and Vehicle Licensing Agency (DVLA) and it’s the vehicle’s registered keeper’s responsibility to return appropriate sections of the V5C to the DVLA to keep them updated with changes to the vehicle or its ownership.

-Completing your V5C log book when you scrap your car
+How to complete your V5C logbook when scrapping your car

 A lot of people ask, “Can I scrap a car without a log book?”
 The answer?
 Yes!
 While the logbook makes the process slightly easier, a lost V5 doesn’t make scrapping your car difficult.